Saurav-TB-Pandey/Parking-Slot/README.md

 # Parking-Slot
-This Project Is Totally Made In Java.
+This Project Is Totally Written In Java.